 A: Personally, as a chemist, I am more worried about the chemicals within and adsorbed onto the plastics as compared to the plastics themselves.
-We known these chemicals are in the water and in our bodies, and we know the impact they are having.
+We know these chemicals are in the water and in our bodies, and we know the impact they are having.
 What we don't know is HOW they are getting into us.
 I think plastics provide one type of vector and an unnecessary one at that.

 Q: If you could only get the general public to know just one thing about plastics in the water, what would it be?

-A: Every piece of plastic we find, comes from us.
+A: Every piece of plastic we find comes from us.
 That means that we are the problem, which means we are also the solution.
-If we don't use plastics, we won't find them in our environment, in our water, in our food and ultimately in our selves.
+If we don't use plastics, we won't find them in our environment, in our water, in our food, and ultimately in ourselves.

 Climate change is the dominant environmental threat facing us, but the proliferation of synthetic chemicals, which includes plastic, is a close second.